 "Does that sound fair?"

-Pro-tip: Throughout your pitch, avoid words which could undercut your position, such as: believe, feel, think, just, only, might.
+Pro-tip: Throughout your pitch, avoid words that could undercut your position, such as: believe, feel, think, just, only, might.
 These words can make it seem that you are not feeling confident and if you convey uncertainty, your manager may become uncertain too.
 Go into this conversation knowing that you deserve a raise and communicate your confidence with strong words that leave little room for negotiation.

 If you’ve asked for a raise at a good time and given evidence that you deserve to be paid more, you should expect your manager to give your request careful consideration.